Kirthi-Raman/LoanDatasetAnalysis/README.md

 ## Description:
 The Prosper Loan Dataset consists of information regarding 113937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.

-The dataset is cleaned to remove the unnecessary data and also the data that is not structured.
+The dataset is cleaned to remove the unnecessary data and also the data that is not structured.<br>
-Next the dataset is analysed to identify relationship between features which helps in decision making.
+Next the dataset is analysed to identify relationship between features which helps in decision making.<br>
-Finally, the relationship is made visual using different graph types.
+Finally, the relationship is made visual using different graph types.<br>

+The 'output_toggle.tpl' is a code which allows only the code result to be displayed in the presentation created from Jupyter Notebook.<br>